Senate Research Center S.B. 568

 SUBCHAPTER C. LICENSING

 Sec.
 781.102.
-PERSONAL EMERGENCY RESPONSE SYSTEM PROVIDER.
-Provides that a person acts a personal emergency response system provider for the purposes of this chapter if that person sells, installs, services, monitors, or responds to a personal emergency response system.
+ALARM SYSTEMS COMPANY.
+Provides that a person acts as an alarm systems company for the purposes of this chapter if that person sells, installs, services, monitors, or responds to a personal emergency response system.

 Sec.
 781.103.
 APPLICATION FOR LICENSE.
 Requires an application for a license under this chapter to be on a form prescribed by the commissioner and sets forth requirements for an application for a license under this chapter.